API Reference: qbraid.runtime.ionq

 Installation & Setup

-However, to gain access to the IonQ devices, you must obtain an IonQ API token.
+To gain access to IonQ QPUs and/or simulators, you must obtain an IonQ API token.

 Basic Usage